shensquared/Badge-of-Honor/README.md

 #### Fire up to pHat
 To get sth like the Gif demo, run `python3 main.py`.
 The script has a few things hard coded, but easily modifiable:
 - Your favorite Git repo address
-- The background you created from the step above
+- The background you created from the steps above
-- Error info for when Pi is having WiFi connection issue, in which case, a QR code is shown, like
+- Error info for when Pi is having WiFi connection issue; in this case, a QR code will be shown
 ![Screenshot](images/inky-Wifi.png),
 which when scanned directs to [Wifi Config Tutorial](https://github.com/shensquared/Badge-of-Honor/blob/main/Config%20WiFi.md).